-Virtual conferences have been necessary for the last few years.
-But even before the pandemic began, many organizations were already holding online events.
+Virtual conferences have been necessary the last few years.
+But even before the pandemic, many organizations were already holding online events.
 They are becoming more commonplace because they allow nonprofits and businesses to reach more people more easily and effectively.

-Check out these Lessons on Running Virtual Events from Stanford University’s Social Innovation Review.
-It covers how different nonprofits handled virtual events during the Pandemic.
+Check out these Lessons on Running Virtual Events from Stanford University’s Social Innovation Review, covering how different nonprofits handled virtual events during the Pandemic.

-Virtual conferences still require a good amount of planning, promoting and execution.
-They also require a solid online marketing strategy that generates interest and keeps your attendees engaged.
+Virtual conferences still require lots of planning, promoting and execution.
+They require a solid online marketing strategy that generates interest and keeps your attendees engaged.

-Below we will discuss some virtual conference marketing tips and strategy to make your organization’s next online event a success.
+Below are virtual conference marketing tips and strategy to make your organization’s next online event a success.

-The first step when planning a virtual conference is to design a professional event landing page.
-This page should include:
+First, when planning a virtual conference, design a professional event landing page, which will include:

 - Bold hero image and event name